Grants from Special Medical Funds

 - Nonprofit, 501(c)(3) organizations located or delivering services in the state of Rhode Island.

-- Special Medical Fund awards do not fund individuals, scholarships or research, capital or endowment efforts, fundraising events, or campaigns to elect candidates to public office.
+- Special Medical Fund awards do not fund individuals, scholarships, capital or endowment efforts, fundraising events, or campaigns to elect candidates to public office.

 - Demonstrated knowledge and expertise in the area of proposed work.

 - Organizational infrastructure that indicates sufficient capacity for this work, including financial infrastructure and staff.

 - Grant support from Special Medical Funds will not impact an organization's eligibility to apply to the Rhode Island Foundation for other grant support.

 - What are the goals and objectives of this project?

 - What are your intended outcomes, and how will you assess your impact?

 - What is the evidence that the project is needed?
 Why is the opportunity critical now?

 - How will the funding requested be used?